-For students looking to start off their day with some coffee and a pastry or trying to recharge their batteries while studying in the evening, Java City provides a variety of concessions and a casual place to relax.
-Java City is open from 7:30am - 10pm Monday thru Thursday and open from 7:30am - 3 pm on Friday.
-Java City is not open on Saturday or Sunday.
+Grumpy Mule - For students looking to start off their day with some coffee and a pastry or trying to recharge their batteries while studying in the evening, Grumpy Mule provides a variety of concessions and a casual place to relax.
+Sustainability isn't just a word for us here at Grumpy Mule, it's an approach.
+Ethical isn't just a slogan for us, it's a commitment.
+Traceability for us is about the who, not the where.
+Oh, and of course, GREAT tasting coffee.
+To say that Grumpy Mule only cares about coffee is not entirely fair.
+He, and we, also care about our farmers, our growers and our customers.
+Open from 7:30am - 10pm Monday thru Thursday and open from 7:30am - 3:00pm on Friday.
+Grumpy Mule is not open on Saturday or Sunday.